mitexleo/fediroma/docs/docs/installation/docker_en.md

 ```

 This probably won't need to be changed, it's only there to set basic environment
-variables for the docker compose file.
+variables for the Docker Compose file.

 ### Building the container